-- When did this interview take place? - Where did Uriah work at Somerset Place? - What are some of the jobs enslaved people had? - What does Uriah say about how enslaved workers were treated by the master (slaveholder) and by the overseer? - Uriah says, "Slaves hated compelling power."
+- When did this interview take place? - Where did Uriah work at Somerset Place? - What are some of the jobs enslaved people had? - Uriah mentions how slaves were treated by the master (slaveholder) and by the overseer, what does he say about it? - Uriah says, "Slaves hated compelling power."
 What do you suppose he means?

-Post-Visit Activities for the Classroom:
+Post Visit Activities for the Classroom:

-Create a Timeline
+Creating a Timeline

 Have students create a timeline of Somerset Place, using pictures taken during their time at the site.
 The timeline could be about the progression of the land development.
-Start with the construction of the transportation canal, then follow with the various crops that were grown, and then the buildings that were constructed.
+Starting with digging the transportation canal, and on to the various crops that were grown, and buildings that were constructed.
 Also, add the names of those who lived and worked on the plantation, enslaved and free.